Camp Jackson affair: Conflict

 Lyon suspected the Camp Jackson forces of conspiring to attack the arsenal.
 His suspicions were confirmed by personal investigation after he visited Camp Jackson, allegedly disguised as an older woman.
 On May 10, Lyon marched on Camp Jackson with about 6,000 Missouri Volunteers and U.S. Regulars.
 Lyon forced the surrender of the militia, taking 669 prisoners.

 Lyon placed the captured soldiers under arrest and began marching them under guard to the arsenal, where they were paroled and ordered to disperse.
 But the long march was seen as humiliating by pro-secession residents of the city.
 Angry secessionists shouted insults at the Union troops and threw rocks and debris at them.
 Units composed predominantly of ethnic Germans were particularly targeted, with shouts of "Damn the Dutch!"

 This eventually led to gunfire.
 Exactly what provoked the shooting remains unclear, but the most common explanation is that a drunkard stumbled into the path of Lyon's marching soldiers and fired a pistol into their ranks, fatally wounding Captain Constantin Blandowski of the 3rd Missouri Volunteer Infantry.
 (Note: Although usually described as "German", Blandowski was ethnically Polish, born in Upper Silesia, on the German side of the Russo-German frontier.
 He received his military training in Germany, served with the French Foreign Legion, and fought for the Hungarian rebels in the failed Hungarian Revolution of 1848.
 After emigrating to the U.S., he was active in the Turnverein movement in St. Louis.
 Despite his Polish ethnicity, he was embraced by the German-American community as a martyr and a symbol of ethnic-German devotion to the Union.)
 The Volunteers, in reaction, fired over the heads of the crowd, and then into the crowd.
-Some 28 civilians were killed, including women and children; more than 75 were wounded.
+Some 28 people were killed, including women and children.
+Over 75 others were wounded.